DMS, BENCHMARKS, and AzMERIT

 The goal of DMS (Daily Math Skills) is that students develop stronger accuracy and fluency of math skills necessary at their grade level.

 Tuesday-Friday, after our announcements in advisory class, students partake in DMS.
 Students in each class do a three minute practice of the skill they are on, beginning with Skill #1 in the Middle School Skill Sequence for the grade, and then take a two minute test.
 This occurs daily until the class median has reached mastery of the skill, and the class then moves on to the next sequence.

 A district-wide assessment will be given to all students for math and reading prior to the end of the first three quarters.
 Any 6th – 8th grade student who falls far below the district assessment standard will be required to complete 12 hours of remediation for each deficient area.

 Our district benchmark tests measure the academic standards taught in math, reading, writing, and science.
-Scores reflect whether students master, approach, or fall far below the standards in each area.
+Scores reflect whether students are proficient in the standards in each area.

 When you receive the benchmark testing results, you will see that your child scored in one of three ways for each objective that was taught:

-If you see several concepts that read Falls Below Standard on your child’s report, he or she may have failed the benchmark test.
+If you see several concepts that read Minimally Proficient on your child’s report, he or she may have failed the benchmark test.